OskarJakubanis/Analysis_CO2_Emissions/README.md

 ## 📁 Script Overview

-* Scripts manage data provided in `emissions.csv`.

-* Python scripts process the query results through filtering, aggregation, window functions, and conditional calculations for growth and decline metrics, and export multiple CSV files including:
+* **🧱 Data Loading & Validation (one-time setup)**

+  * Imported `owid-co2-data.csv` into SQLite and materialized the `emissions` table.
+  * Validated schema and data quality: enforced numeric types for `co2`, `population`, and `year`; checked NULLs/missing values; standardized key fields.
+  * Persisted the database as **`ANALYSIS_CO2.db`**.
+This file is the base for all SQL automation in Python.
+  * The pipeline is reusable: as long as the base CSV keeps the same filename and column names, you can refresh the DB and re-run the scripts on a schedule.

+* **Automated Analysis & Reporting**

+  * Python scripts connect to **`ANALYSIS_CO2.db`** and execute SQL queries using `pandas.read_sql_query`.
+  * Queries include filtering, CTEs, and window functions to calculate absolute and relative CO₂ changes.
+  * Results are exported to multiple CSV reports:

-  * Top 10 growth in percent and nominal
+    * Top 10 growth (percent and nominal)
-  * Top 10 decline in percent and nominal
+    * Top 10 decline (percent and nominal)
     * Top 10 most populous countries with CO₂ changes

-* SQL queries are written and executed within Python using `pandas.read_sql_query` and `sqlite3` connection objects.

 ---